 A data frame with the same variable names as those that appear in the

-may be omitted only if the right hand side of the formula in thecoxph
+coxphformula.
+Its use is somewhat different fromsurvfit.
+See Details.
+The argumentnewdatamay be omitted only if the right hand side of the formula in thecoxphobject is~strata(trans)- variance

 A logical value indicating whether the (co-)variances of the subject-specific transition hazards should be computed.
 Default is